- Undergrad Program

 The Children and Youth with Disabilities Lab is focused on improving quality of life for children and youth with and without disabilities through physical activity.

 The Psychosocial Physical Activity Laboratory (2PLAY) research foci include how to increase access to play, physical activity, and sport in children and adolescents, and how to leverage play, physical activity, and sport, to promote social-emotional development in children and adolescents.

 The Biomechanics Laboratory focuses on clinical and ergonomic applications of biomechanics and motor control, with an emphasis on injury prevention.
 Both experimental and modeling approaches are used.

 The Skeletal Biology Laboratory is dedicated to improving bone health and reducing osteoporosis-related fractures.
 The laboratory focuses on underlying mechanisms that govern the regulation of bone growth and homeostasis.

-The Social Mobility Lab is dedicated to the design, prototyping, and testing of toy-based technologies and the development and implementation of play-based experiences that promote mobility and play.
+The Disability and Mobility Do-it-Yourself Co-Op is dedicated to the design, prototyping, and testing of toy-based technologies and the development and implementation of play-based experiences that promote mobility and play.

 The Sports Injury Prevention Research Group utilizes cutting-edge instrumentation to identify factors that can be targeted in athletes/patients to prevent injury and improve performance.